drkvogel/bb-quizzes/doc/matrix/matrix-doc.md

 ![matrix 3x3 layout](3x3-layout.png "matrix 3x3 layout")

     body                HTML <body> tag
-    div.container       Added by Yeoman/Bootstrap to add page margins.
-Possibly not needed. div#pages           A container for the pages, one of which is shown at a time div#quiz2x2.quiz    A page div, the 2x2 quiz is shown in this example. div                 Unnecessary, removed.
-    div.gridContainer   Used to keep grids together and scaled relative to  each other, and to centre using left and right margins
+    div.container       Used to add margins around the content div#pages           A container for the pages, one of which is shown at a time div#quiz2x2.quiz    A page div, the 2x2 quiz is shown in this example div.gridContainer   Used to keep grids together and scaled relative to  each other, and to centre using left and right margins
     .grid2x2            Contains the top grid image
     .grid3x2            Contains the bottom grid image, and some padding to distance it from the top grid